|

 I know good quality bedding and linens can be expensive sometimes.

-If you have mostly neutral color palette it’s fairly simple to add a quick pop of color or give your bedroom a fresh feel by changing out the linens, pillows, or curtains.
+If you have a mostly neutral color palette, it’s fairly simple to add a quick pop of color or give your bedroom a fresh feel by changing out the linens, pillows, or curtains.

 Stencil the Floors…

-The floors in our laundry room and in the master bedroom have been stenciled for years now!
+The floors in our laundry room and in the primary bedroom have been stenciled for years now!

-While this project can be a bit time consuming, it’s another one of those creative endeavors that made a budget-friendly impact to both spaces.
+While this project can be a bit time-consuming, it’s another one of those creative endeavors that made a budget-friendly impact on both spaces.

 Hang a New Light, Chandelier, or Shades…